Faras-Hossain/Stroke-Prediction-using-Machine-Learning/README.md

 # Stroke Prediction using Machine Learning

 ## Overview

 This project uses machine learning techniques to predict the likelihood of stroke occurrences based on healthcare data.
 The dataset is processed, visualized, and used to train a logistic regression model.

 ## Features

 - **Data Exploration**: Initial analysis of the dataset to understand patterns.
 - **Visualization**: Using Matplotlib and Seaborn for insightful plots.
 - **Data Preprocessing**: Handling missing values, scaling features, and preparing data.
+- **Feature Engineering**: Creating new features to enhance model performance.
 - **Model Training**: Logistic regression implementation using Scikit-learn.
+- **Hyperparameter Tuning**: Optimizing the model for better accuracy.
 - **Evaluation**: Assessing model performance with accuracy and classification reports.
+- **Deployment**: Guidelines for deploying the model using Flask or Streamlit.

 ## Technologies Used

 - Python
 - Pandas
 - NumPy
 - Matplotlib & Seaborn
 - Scikit-learn
+- Flask / Streamlit (for deployment)

 ## Installation

 1. Clone the repository:
    ```sh
    git clone https://github.com/yourusername/stroke-prediction.git